Creating Prompts

 Specifying a Placement for Inline Prompts

-As outlined in the README, an inline prompt can place its response in many different ways.
-To override this, you can specify a specific placement:
+As outlined in the classification section, an inline prompt can place its response in many different ways within a Neovim buffer.
+To override this, you can reference a specific placement:

 ["Your_New_Prompt"] = {